-Although the word "Zi" is widely used in all different books, its frequency and rank dispersed differently.
+Although the word Zi is widely used in all different books, its frequency and rank are dispersed differently.
 From the Table-8, it can be found that, the frequencies rate of the pre-China document is higher than others.
 Overall, the frequency of Zi in BC, 131.36 pm, is much higher than that in AD, 38.96 pm.

 A typical case can be seen in Ru-Family, between the book of LunYu and SanZiJing, the rank of "Zi" is "unreasonably" high in both books, but the frequency of "son" in LunYu (613.5pm) is much higher than SanZiJing (206.8pm) (See Figure-1,2).
 Noticing that LunYun belongs to the work of BC, and SanZiJing belongs to the work of AD.